 Grand Rapids Assault & Battery Lawyer

 At Blanchard Law, we have more than 60 years of combined experience defending a wide range of violent crime charges.
 This includes the crimes of assault and battery at all levels, from simple assault to assault with a deadly weapon.
-In Grand Rapids, and the surrounding areas, law enforcement officials take these offenses seriously and are quick to make arrests.
+In Michigan, law enforcement officials take these offenses seriously and are quick to make arrests.
 If you have been arrested or charged with assault or battery, it is vital that you seek experienced representation right away.

 What Is Assault & Battery?